lmmx/pypdown/docs/usage/index.md

 ## Defining Tasks

-Tasks are defined as tuples of input and output files.
-The first element of the tuple is a list of input files, and the second element is a list of output files.
+Tasks have three components:

+- `src`: A dictionary of input file paths
+- `dst`: A dictionary of output file paths
+- `fn`: A callback function that performs the task

+You should create the dictionaries from a Pydantic model's field names to the field values.

+## Callback Functions

+Callback functions should take the input and output file paths as keyword arguments, along with a `config` parameter for the Pydantic model that all the parameters are set from.

 ## Running Steps

 Use the `run_step` function to execute a pipeline step.
 This function will check for the existence of input files and the non-existence of output files before running each task.

-For more advanced usage, please refer to the [API Reference](../api/index.md).
+For full implementation details, please refer to the [API Reference](../api/index.md).